🥳

 Frequent-clock Inspection

-Frequent inspection of the incisions in the residual limb is critical for monitoring for signs of infection.
-Assess the stump for signs of skin irritation such as redness or odor.
-To avoid skin irritation, do not apply lotions, powders, or oils on the residual limb.
+Frequent inspection, especially within the first 24 hours, of the stump and incision site is critical for monitoring for signs of complication.
+Assess for signs of tissue breakdown, bleeding, early infection, tenderness, and neurovascular status.
+To avoid skin irritation: do not apply lotions, powders, or oils directly to the surgical site.

 Compression Bandages